ashutoshmjain/gita/src/mathuraChap09.md

 > Social conversations mostly route to the bottom where one either meets frustration or mockery.
 Damned if you did good and more if you did not!

 Only one of them pondered about `Matsya` - What happened to the poor girl?
 Who was her child ?
 And more importantly - did `Maharishi` ditch her after he got what he wanted - as expected of the powerful of the day - wizards or men.
-Even angels were a coin-toss when it came to relationships.
+Even angels were a coin-toss when it came to relationships - less said better for the wizards!

 ---